icon-project/documentation/score/writing-score.md

 }
 ```

-In the same way, you can use T-Bears command to send the request.
+Again, you can use T-Bears `call` command to send the request.

 ```console
 $ tbears call balanceof.json